One Pot No Drain Mac & Cheese uses a great shortcut that will transform your favorite homemade skillet mac and cheese recipe to a shortcut version!

 Please forgive the pics.
 I took them on a terribly overcast day but it was made better by homemade mac and cheese :).

-You’ll need: A box of your favorite Pronto Pasta, evaporated milk (or milk, or heavy cream), some cheeses (I’m using Cream Cheese & Cheddar), salt, and pepper.
+You’ll need: A box of your favorite Pronto Pasta, evaporated milk (or milk, or heavy cream), some cheeses (I’m using Cream Cheese & Cheddar) (here’s how to easily make homemade cream cheese), salt, and pepper.

 I got my pasta at Krogers.
 Check out this link for a digital coupon at time of publishing.
 They have all types of pasta in this line, not just elbows.